plbrault/CloudAlpha/docs/developer_guide.md

 ### Development Configuration

-During development, you will probablement have to make changes to *config.xml* that you will not want to commit.
-There is a simple solution to this: instead of modifying *config.xml*, add a new *config.dev.xml* file that will contain your testing configuration.
+During development, you will probably have to make changes to `config.xml` that you will not want to commit, which is rather impractical.
+There is a simple solution to this: instead of modifying `config.xml`, add a new `config.dev.xml` file that will contain your testing configuration.
 When this file is present, it is passed to the configurator instead of the default configuration file.
+Also, it is included in the `.gitignore` file of the project.

 ## Implementing a Service

+This section assumes that you have read the preceding sections of this document.

+To implement a new service, create a new directory with the name of that service under `CloudAlpha/cloudalpha/services` and add an empty `__init__.py` file in it.

+The new directory must contain an `account.py` file, a `file_system.py` file, and optionnaly, a `settings.py` file.

+The `account.py` file will implement a subclass of the [`cloudalpha.account.Account`]() abstract class.

+The `file_system.py` file will implement a subclass of the [`cloudalpha.file_system.FileSystem`]() abstract class.

+The `settings.py` file is needed only if your service needs global settings to be set by the configurator.
+In this case, it will implement a subclass of the [`cloudalpha.settings.Settings`]() abstract class.

+All these subclasses must implement all the abstract methods of their respective baseclasses, in a way conform to the requirements specified by their docstrings, which can be found in the [Class Reference]() section of this documment.

+All exception types mentioned by the specifications of the baseclasses are defined in the `cloudalpha.exceptions` module.

 ## Implementing a Manager

+This section assumes that you have read the preceding sections of this document.

+To implement a new manager, create a new directory with the name of that manager under `CloudAlpha/cloudalpha/manager` and add an empty `__init__.py` file in it.

+The new directory must contain a `manager.py` file, and optionnaly, a `settings.py` file.

+The `manager.py` file will implement a subclass of the [`cloudalpha.manager.Manager`]() abstract class, with all the methods defined in it.

+The `settings.py` file is needed only if your manager needs global settings to be set by the configurator.
+In this case, it will implement a subclass of the [`cloudalpha.settings.Settings`]() abstract class.

+These subclasses must implement all the abstract methods of their respective baseclasses, in a way conform to the requirements specified by their docstrings, which can be found in the [Class Reference]() section of this documment.

+All exception types mentioned by the specifications of the baseclasses are defined in the `cloudalpha.exceptions` module.

 ## Class Reference

-### cloudalpha.account.Account
+### `cloudalpha.account.Account`

     A base class for implementing an abstraction of a file hosting service account.